davidwernerhh/manager-manual/appendix.md

 Here you will find some additional and maybe motivating ideas that didn't fit somewhere else.
+Just examples.
+Not an official requirement in your job description, not an expectation from my side.
+Perhaps common-sense, but will give you some plus points when interacting with me.
+Take it as a guideline if you want to go the extra mile.

 **Here are some things that I think are “right”**